Social Justice Network

 Books are a great way to engage in thoughtful reflection on some of the issues that exist in the world today, especially those that are not a part of our personal experience.
 Each month, SJN hosts a bookclub that everyone is welcome to join, with a meeting over lunch to discuss the contents of the latest read.

-We are meeting to discuss this book on March 17th, 2024 after the service at Millbourne Community Life Center.
+We are meeting to discuss this book September 28th, 2025 after the service at Millbourne Community Life Center.

 Zambia Partnership